The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: Physical analysis

 The spectrum is displayed on the Figure \ref{E_lev2} has the following specific feature.
 The spectral curve\footnote{This curve, of course, is made up of a discrete set of points.} contains the points $(E,n)$ and $(E^\prime,n^\prime)$ such that

-In the case $E << E^{max}$ the point $(E^\prime,n^\prime)$ lies in the domain that was defined by Eq.(\ref{n_quasi}).
-Due to the Heisenberg uncertainty principle, the energy levels in the spectrum always have a finite width.
-Considering this, we will assume that for these points in the spectrum, the equality $E = E^\prime$ holds.
-The circulation $\Gamma$ depend on the number $n$ in accordance Eq.(\ref{spectr_Gamma}).
+In the case $E << E^{max}$ the point $(E^\prime,n^\prime)$ lies in the domain that was defined by Eq.(\ref{n_quasi}). { It is important to note that the exact equality $E = E^\prime$ can only occur in exceptional cases (as it was discussed in the remark after Eq.(\ref{E_eigen1})).} Due to the Heisenberg uncertainty principle, the energy levels in the spectrum always have a finite width $\delta E$ .
+Considering this, we will assume that for these points in the spectrum, the equality $E = E^\prime$ holds { if $|E - E^\prime|\le \delta E$.} The circulation $\Gamma$ depend on the number $n$ in accordance Eq.(\ref{spectr_Gamma}).
 Therefore, our model suggests that there are quantum states with ''almost equal'' energy levels but significantly different circulation values.

-\section{4. $K$-vortex system}
+\section{$K$-vortex system}

 Now we are considering a system that consists of $K$ non-interacting micro-vortices in a cube with an edge of length $L$.
-These vortices have a random coordinates that are defined by the vectors ${\boldsymbol q}_i \in D$, $i = 1,2, \dots, K$.
-The state space of such a quantum system is as follows:
+These vortices have a random (space) coordinates that are defined by the vectors ${\boldsymbol q}_i \in D$, $i = 1,2, \dots, K$. { Each vortex, identified by the number i, has its own internal state, which is determined by the ''coordinate'' $\chi_i$.} The space of the quantum states of this system is as follows: